jmorton138/battleship_js/README.md

 When either player has sunk an enemy ship by hitting all of a ship's available coordinates, that player's score will increment by 1 and be shown on screen.

-First player to sink all of the enemy ships wins.
+First player to sink all of the enemy ships and get a score of 5 wins.

 ## About computer opponent